worldbank/covid-mobile-data/dashboard-dataviz/dashboard/example/README.md

 ## Clean Spatial Data

-The files in `01_clean_spatial_data` clean spatial polygons for districts and wards to be used in the dashboard and subsequent cleaning steps.
+The files in `01_clean_spatial_data` clean spatial polygons to be used in the dashboard and subsequent cleaning steps.
 The following cleaning steps are conducted:

 1. Aggregate units when needed (e.g., aggregating wards)
 2. Add additional variables (e.g., area)